 The following URL for this site supersedes others used during site startup.
 This is the only URL supported now.

-One granddaughter offered Coco and Ezra for the parents, the other granddaughter suggested Maggie and Robbie for the young ones.
+For the 2020 family one granddaughter offered Coco and Ezra for the parents, the other granddaughter suggested Maggie and Robbie for the young ones.
 Waiting for naming guidance from them for the 2021 family.

 From Woodland Trust: Female ospreys are up to 20% larger than males.
 This is handy if you have a pair sitting together but not so helpful if you only have one bird in view.
 The main useful visual clue is the bib or necklace marking on the chest.
 Adult females tend to have quite pronounced brown necklaces while adult males have a lighter marking, sometimes fading to virtually nothing.